prishaakumar/spotify-wrapped-but-better/README.md

-Spotify Wrapped, But Better
+## Spotify Wrapped, But Better

 An improved version of Spotify Wrapped that provides deeper insights into your music listening habits.
 This project leverages machine learning to analyze your Spotify data, including sentiment analysis on lyrics and artist prediction using collaborative filtering.

-Features
+##Features

-Top Tracks & Artists Analysis: Identify your most listened-to songs and artists.
+1.Top Tracks & Artists Analysis: Identify your most listened-to songs and artists.

-Sentiment Analysis on Lyrics: Understand the mood of the songs you listen to most.
+2.Sentiment Analysis on Lyrics: Understand the mood of the songs you listen to most.

-Artist Prediction (Collaborative Filtering): Recommends new artists based on your listening history.
+3.Artist Prediction (Collaborative Filtering): Recommends new artists based on your listening history.

-Data Visualization: Beautiful charts to showcase your listening trends.
+4.Data Visualization: Beautiful charts to showcase your listening trends.

-Dataset
+## Dataset

-Uses Spotify's data export (JSON files from "Download your data" option).
+1.Uses Spotify's data export (JSON files from "Download your data" option).

-Processes StreamingHistory.json for play counts and trends.
+2.Processes StreamingHistory.json for play counts and trends.

-Uses additional APIs (e.g., Genius, Last.fm) for lyric and sentiment analysis.
+3.Uses additional APIs (e.g., Genius, Last.fm) for lyric and sentiment analysis.

-Tech Stack
+## Tech Stack

-Programming Language: Python
+1.Programming Language: Python

-Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, TensorFlow/PyTorch
+2.Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, TensorFlow/PyTorch

-Web Scraping/APIs: Spotipy, Genius API
+3.Web Scraping/APIs: Spotipy, Genius API

-Framework for Deployment: Flask / Streamlit
+3.Framework for Deployment: Flask / Streamlit(optional)

-Database: SQLite / MongoDB (optional for storing processed data)
+4.Database: SQLite / MongoDB (optional for storing processed data)

-Installation
+## Installation

-Clone the repository
+1.Clone the repository

 git clone https://github.com/yourusername/spotify-wrapped-better.git
 cd spotify-wrapped-better

-Set up a virtual environment (optional but recommended)
+2.Set up a virtual environment (optional but recommended)

 python -m venv venv
 source venv/bin/activate  # On Windows use 'venv\Scripts\activate'

-Install dependencies
+3.Install dependencies

 pip install -r requirements.txt

-Run Jupyter Notebook (for analysis)
+4.Run Jupyter Notebook (for analysis)

 jupyter notebook

-Run the Web App (if applicable)
+5.Run the Web App (if applicable)

 streamlit run app.py  # or flask run

-Usage
+## Usage

 Download your Spotify data from Spotify Data Request

 Extract the StreamingHistory.json file and place it in the data/ folder.

-Run the Jupyter notebook to analyze trends.
+Run the Jupyter notebook to analyse trends.

 Use the web app (if implemented) to interactively explore your data.

-Results
+## Results

 Insights on most played tracks & artists.

-Sentiment-based visualization of favorite songs.
+Sentiment-based visualisation of favourite songs.

 AI-powered recommendations.